TonyVSK/Python-100-days/Python 100 days projects/072 to 075 - data exploration (no project here)/README.md

 Basically, the course sugests to use 2 csv files to make some data analysis, one for day 072, and another one for 073.
 The 072 is salarues_by_college_major.csv
 the 073 is QueryResults.csv

+## Folder 074

+Inside this folder, we have the day 074 folders, the idea is  deep into a dataset all about LEGO, to see how to get informations about, for example, history of lego, product offering etc.

+### Idea - what to learn with 074
+* How to combine a Notebook with HTML Markup.

+* Apply Python List slicing techniques to Pandas DataFrames.

+* How to aggregate data using the .agg() function.

+* How to create scatter plots, bar charts, and line charts with two axes in Matplotlib.

+* Understand database schemas that are organised by primary and foreign keys.

+* How to merge DataFrames that share a common key

 ## Contribution

 Feel free to contribute anything I'm missing.